 4. Puggles can be expensive.

 Next Day Pets surveys pet prices and reports that the cost to buy a puggle depends on various factors including the breeders' location, reputation, litter size, lineage of the puppy, breed supply and demand, and the puggle's appearance.
-The current average price for a puggle is about $600.
+The current average price for a puggle is about $600, as of 2021, although top breeders may charge more than $1,400 for a puppy.
 Since the puggle is a cross of two purebred breeds, you can pay much more for a puggle with certified, high-quality parentage from a top breed line.

 5. Puggles shed a lot.